Kluber strikes out 10, Indians top Seattle 6-5 with 5 homers

 TRAINER'S ROOM

-Mariners: Dee Gordon crashed into the center-field wall chasing Alonso's home run.
-Gordon finished the sixth inning, then was removed in the seventh.
+Mariners: OF Dee Gordon crashed into the center-field wall chasing Alonso's home run.
+Gordon finished the sixth inning, then was removed in the seventh with a sore knee.
+A postgame medical exam showed no damage.

 Indians: LHP Andrew Miller (strained left hamstring) plans to throw off the mound at some point during his 10-day DL stint that began Thursday.